Reports emerge of nationwide VPN access ‘restrictions, throttling’

 In August, the Pakistan Telecommunication Authority (PTA) was clamping down on VPN usage, aiming to prevent access to the already banned social media platform X.

-A month later, Information Minister Attaullah Tarar said that X had been banned due to national security issues, not to curb freedom of expression.
+Information Minister Attaullah Tarar said in September that X had been banned due to national security issues, not to curb freedom of expression.
 He added that “separatists and terrorists” were using the platform against Pakistan, which could not be allowed.

 According to the outage tracking website Downdetector, users reported outages on VPN services VPN Unlimited and Tunnelbear, with nearly all reported issues related to connecting to a virtual private network.